-Lyapunov equations (8) and (10) have unique positive definite solutions \mathbf{P} and \mathbf{Q} if \mathbf{A} is stable.
-The covariance matrix \mathbf{P} and stochastic optimal matrix \mathbf{Q} need to be determined or approximated in order to proceed with order reduction by balanced truncation.
+Lyapunov equations (8) and (15) have unique positive definite solutions \mathbf{P} and \mathbf{Q} if \mathbf{A} is stable.
+If the operator \mathbf{A} is not stable, \mathbf{P} and \mathbf{Q} can be obtained by stabilizing the operator by adding Rayleigh friction.
+Alternatively, finite time horizon \mathbf{P} and \mathbf{Q} matrices can be used to obtain a reduced order system that best approximates the dynamics over a finite time interval.
+In any case the covariance matrix \mathbf{P} and stochastic optimal matrix \mathbf{Q} or an approximation to these matrices need to be determined or approximated in order to proceed with order reduction by balanced truncation.

-A successful order reduction must accurately approximate the dynamics of the system which can be expressed as the mapping of all past (square integrable) forcings to all future responses of the system.
-This linear mapping of inputs to outputs is called the Hankel operator.
-Application of the ESM theorem to the Hankel operator provides the optimal low order truncation of the dynamics.
-Remarkably, because of the separation between past forcings and future responses in the Hankel operator representation of the dynamics this operator has finite rank equal to the order of the system; its singular values, denoted by h, are the square root of the eigenvalues of the product of the covariance and stochastic matrix, PQ.
-The balanced truncation transforms the internal coordinates of the system so that the transformed covariance matrix P and stochastic optimal matrix Q become identical and diagonal (while preserving the inner product of the physical variables).
+For general non-normal systems the observability and controllability ellipsoids are distinct.
+A successful order reduction must accurately approximate the dynamics by including in the truncation both the directions of the system's response (the dominant eigenfunctions of \mathbf{P}) but also the directions in which when the system is forced, it most effectively responds (the dominant eigenfunctions of \mathbf{Q}).
+The fact that the observability and the controllability ellipsoid are distinct is an indication that the directions of greatest response of the system are different from the directions in which it is most effectively forced.
+If we can identify a coordinate transformation in which the controllability and observability ellipsoids are the same, then in these balanced coordinates, reduction of the order of the system can proceed by retaining the dominant directions of the common ellipsoid.
+The semi-major axes of this common ellipsoid in the balanced representation are the Hankel singular vectors and the lengths of the semi-major axes are the Hankel singular values which turn out to be the square root of the eigenvalues of the product of the covariance and stochastic matrix, PQ.
+The balanced truncation thus transforms the internal coordinates of the system so that the transformed covariance matrix P and stochastic optimal matrix Q become identical and diagonal (while preserving the inner product of the physical variables).
 The dynamical system is then truncated in these transformed balanced coordinates.
 The balanced truncation retains a leading subset of empirical orthogonal functions (EOF's) and stochastic optimals (SO) of the dynamical system and preserves the norm.
-Balanced truncation preserves the stability of the full system and provides an approximation with known error bounds which is found in practice to be nearly optimal (Moore, 1981; Glover, 1984; FI01).
-The procedure used to implement the balanced truncation is now briefly reviewed.
+Balanced truncation preserves the stability of the full system and provides an approximation with known error bounds which is found in practice to be nearly optimal (Moore, 1981; Glover, 1984; FI01) as will now be shown.